idleberg/vite-plugin-valibot-env/README.md

 Type: `string`
 Default: `undefined`

 Language ID for localized error messages.

-Requires `@valibot/i18n`.
+> [!NOTE]
+> You need to install `@valibot/i18n` and import it into your Vite config.

 #### `options.onBeforeIssues`